bengler/klepto/README.md

 ### CLI

-There are two commands: `upload` and `sync`.

-`upload` will simple add any photos from the source path that are not already on the server.
-`sync` will upload the missing photos, as well as delete any photos that are on the server but that do not exist at the source path.
+`sync` performs an upload of the missing photos, and deletes any photos that are on the server but that do not exist at the source path.

 For details about the options

-    klepto help upload
+    klepto help sync

-In the following example, the default configurations for the project are in config.yml, but as the project has multiple archives, the `--archive` option is specified on the command line.
+If a project has multiple archives, then these cannot at the current time be specified in the config file.
+Therefore, each call to sync would require that the `--archive` option be passed to the script.

-    klepto sync --archive animals --file config.yml --environment staging --confirm klepto sync --archive deserts --file config.yml --environment staging --confirm
+    klepto sync --archive animals --file config.yml --environment staging klepto sync --archive deserts --file config.yml --environment staging

+You can specifically have the script stop and ask for confirmation before continuing after having displayed a summary of the work to be done.

+Also, sanity checks have been added in the case where the archive is empty (typo?) and also where all existing photos would be deleted (wrong source path?).

+These can be bypassed by passing the `--quiet` switch.
+Do so at your own risk.

 ### In client code